Loading...

 How to consume tea and krackjack without glucose spikes

-Include a source of protein or healthy fats in your meal, such as a handful of nuts, a slice of cheese, or a spoonful of peanut butter, to slow down the absorption of sugars.
+Include a source of protein like a handful of nuts, a boiled egg, or a slice of cheese.
+This can help slow down the absorption of sugars and stabilize blood sugar levels.

 Stay Hydrated